openappsec/attachment/README.md

 <strong>open-appsec Attachments</strong> connect between processes that provide HTTP data and the <strong>open-appsec Agent</strong> security logic.

 An attachment gets HTTP data (URL, Header, Body, Response) from a hosting process and delivers it to an open-appsec process known as HTTP Transaction handler.
-The attachment does not keep any state and has no security logic.

 To deal with potential issues where the HTTP Transaction handler process is not responding, the Attachment implements a retry mechanism and configurable fail-open/fail-close mechanism.

 This repository will host Attachment for different platforms.
 The first one is the open-appsec attachment for NGINX, implemented as a standard NGINX dynamically loadable module (plugin).

 ## open-appsec NGINX attachment compilation instructions